aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 > I mentioned this example to justify why we may want to model uncertainty in our ML models.
   This example is noise free Gaussian process regression and if you are interested in how we can do this in neural networks check out the field of Bayesian neural networks.
-  It is worth noting here that this is only one type of superviesed learning (regression) and in other settings we do not necessarily care about probabilistic predicitions (but we do care about modelling uncertainty).
-  For example, we can treat unsupervised learning (e.g. clustering, dimensionality reduction) and reinforcement learning (check out [PILCO](<http://mlg.eng.cam.ac.uk/pilco/>)) probabilisticly so that we can model our uncerainty.

 We've spoken about what uncertainties we would like to model but how do we construct models capable of handling these uncertainties?
 Probability theory is a field of mathematics designed to handle and harness uncertainty.